bahrus/xtal-state/README.md

-## Transcribing state tfrom the address bar
+## Transcribing state from the address bar

 ### Parsing